 Salt to taste

 Quarter and core tomatoes, removing bad spots.
 Put them in a large stockpot and simmer until the juices are released and the flesh has broken down to a watery sauce.
 Run the sauce through a food mill at this time to remove seeds & skins or purée with an immersion blender.
 Set aside 3 cups of lightly cooked sauce.
 Steep the basil or tomato leaves and jalapeño, if desired, in the lightly cooked sauce for up to an hour.
 This gives the sauce a brighter, fresher flavor.
 Add the tomato paste to the stockpot with the rest of the sauce and simmer for several hours, until it decreases by at least a half, stirring often.
 Sauté onions and garlic in the olive oil until the onions are translucent.
 Add the onions and garlic to the stockpot & purée once again with an immersion blender.
-Add the reserved lightly cooked sauce to stockpot.
+Add the reserved lightly cooked sauce and lemon juice to stockpot.
 Season with salt to taste; it’ll take more than you expect, likely several tablespoons.
 Remove from heat and either put in jars to can or in containers to freeze.